Proudly made in the

-Turks and Caicos Islands
+Turks and Caicos Hurricane Information

 The catastrophic category 5 Hurricane Dorian had no effect on the Turks and Caicos.

-The Turks and Caicos Islands were hit by Hurricane Irma and Hurricane Maria in September, 2017.
-Severe damage was suffered across the country, especially on the islands of South Caicos, Grand Turk and Salt Cay.
+The Turks and Caicos Islands were hit by Hurricane Irma and Hurricane Maria in September 2017.
+Severe damage was suffered across the country, especially on the islands of South Caicos, Grand Turk, and Salt Cay.
 The islands have since fully recovered.

 North Caicos, Middle Caicos, and Providenciales generally fared the best of the major islands, and the recovery and clean-up efforts progressed rapidly.

 Hurricane Irma demolished structures and roofs across the Turks and Caicos, and downed almost 1300 utility poles.
-Fortis TCI, the primary electricity provider in the country, brought in over 200 experienced linesmen and staff, trucks, and equipment from Canada to facilitate rebuilding of service, and power was restored to all eligible buildings in the country in November of 2017.
+Fortis TCI, the primary electricity provider in the country, brought in over 200 experienced linesmen and staff, trucks, and equipment from Canada to facilitate the rebuilding of service, and power was restored to all eligible buildings in the country in November 2017.

 The British Armed Forces provided important aid in the initial days and weeks after the hurricanes struck, especially regarding the transport of essential supplies.